platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 platform integration:update --events=environment.synchronize --states=in_progress {{<variable "SCRIPT_ID" >}}
 ```

-It is also possible to restrict scripts to certain environments by name.
+It's also possible to restrict scripts to certain environments by name.
-Most commonly, that is used to have them execute only for your production environment or for all other environments.
+Most commonly, that's used to have them execute only for your production environment or for all other environments.

 The following example executes only for backup actions on the `production` environment: